-Thank you for your interest in the MFA Professional Actor Training Program at the University of Virginia.
-The Department of Drama is pleased to invite eight talented actors to join our program Fall 2019 and begin a journey of concentrated, continuous study.
+The MFA Professional Actor Training Program at the University of Virginia is not recruiting for the 2019-20 academic year.
+We look forward to inviting eight talented actors to join our program and begin a journey of concentrated, continuous study in Fall 2020.
 Our approach to training offers an actor a range and depth of classroom and onstage experience aimed at establishing and maintaining a fluid, integrated acting process.
 We value technique and seek to work with actors who are interested in building a strong vocal/physical foundation.
 We believe an actor should be smart: our goal is to foster informed, articulate, and versatile artists through cultivating an advanced understanding of theater history, literature, and performance theory as tools for practical character research.
 We also believe an actor should be playful.
 Whether creating a new work, exploring a line of verse, or realizing a director’s concept—we encourage actors to be imaginative and inventive.

 Our actors practice theater as a collaborative art, looking for parallels to and connections with the work of playwrights, directors, dramaturgs, and designers.
 Past collaborations have included workshops with actors and lighting designers (exploring light and storytelling), class sessions with costume designers (exploring movement and period styles), seminars with playwrights (contributing to script development) and partnerships with directors in the creation of devised works.